breast asymmetry correction uk uneven breasts scaled

 Breast Reduction

-Some women may be happier with their smaller breast and for cases like this, a breast reduction procedure would be suggested to reduce the size of the larger breast.
-Tissue will be removed from the larger breast until it is closer to the size of the other breast.
+Some women may be happier with their smaller breasts and for cases like this, a breast reduction procedure would be suggested to reduce the size of the larger breast.
+The tissue will be removed from the larger breast until it is closer to the size of the other breast.

 To find out more about breast reduction surgery click here.